jackie4u/curatify/README.md

 [![Screenshot](https://raw.githubusercontent.com/jackie4u/dime-pub/main/Screenshot-Index-01.jpg)](https://dimepub.azurewebsites.com)

-This project is only intended as a study project on which I tried to develop **my first web app**.
+This project is intended as hobby project on which I tried a various developing techniques.
+Intend is to develop a comprehensive media aggregator as **a web app that curates various media sources**.

-Web app aggregates RSS feeds for **podcast channel** and populates recent **episodes (RSS items/articles)**.
+Web app aggregates media sources like **podcast channels, YouTube videos, and blog posts** and populates recent **episodes (items/articles)**.

-It is implemented as a simple RSS reader in ASP.NET Core (Mode-View-Controller) with .Net 6.0 and Entity Framework Core 6.
+It is implemented as a simple media reader in ASP.NET Core (Model-View-Controller) with .Net 7.0 and Entity Framework Core 7.
 For GUI is used Bootstrap 5 and some icons from Font Awesome 6.

 I have tried to separate the data layer into a stand-alone project **FeedDataLibrary** with repository pattern and MVVM approach.